w3c-webmob/network-evolution-roadmap/roadmap.md

 ### Introduction
 Quick overview of the document - aims including "a roadmap of the expected evolution of mobile networks which have potential impacts on Web applications".

+### Basic Understaning of a Mobile Operator Network
+Mobile networks operate a centralised architecture; traffic traverses through a small number of packet-gateways within the Core Network before reaching the internet

+RAN
+Core Network
+Internet

 ### Terminology

 * CDMA2000 - 3G mobile technology for sending voice, data, and signaling data between mobile phones and cell sites.
 It is developed by 3GPP2 and used especially in North America and South Korea.